 Systemic Enzyme Therapy

-Systemic Enzyme Therapy using Wobenzym N (the most scientifically studied systemic enzyme blend), in part works to help the body manage chronic inflammation, and according to Natural Fertility Company Founder, Hethir Rodriguez, “reduces the substances in the blood that trigger a hyper-autoimmune response, and improve blood flow by increasing the flexibility of red blood cells, inhibiting the aggregation of platelets, and helping to prevent abnormal blood clotting.”
+Systemic Enzyme Therapy using Fertilica Choice EnzymesTM, in part works to help the body manage chronic inflammation and, according to Natural Fertility Company Founder, Hethir Rodriguez, “reduces the substances in the blood that trigger a hyper-autoimmune response, and improve blood flow by increasing the flexibility of red blood cells, inhibiting the aggregation of platelets, and helping to prevent abnormal blood clotting.”
 All of these actions have been found to be supportive of the body in managing many fertility health issues, including recurrent miscarriage, autoimmune related infertility, and inflammatory fertility health conditions.

 Progesterone – The Pregnancy Hormone

 Make sure your progesterone levels are adequate to achieve and sustain pregnancy prior to trying to conceive.
 This will help to avoid miscarriage or pregnancy complications for the following reasons:

 - progesterone is essential for a healthy uterine lining to support proper implantation

 - may potentially reduce the chance of blood clots in pregnancy